Serpoignet/NFP_gain_cost_formula/README.md

 ### env.yml
 env.yml is the extracted anaconda python environment the code was run on.
 It is provided for convenience but the exact version are not necessary. (see conda-cheatsheet for reference on how to use)

+## How to run the code
+Install all necessary librairies, see [Requirements](##Requirements).
+Use an interactive python IDE such as jupyter notebooks (included in the anaconda environment), or VS Code, to open the code file.
+Use the "Run all" cells option.